Show Don’t Tell.

 Telling: His girlfriend is afraid of the dark.

 Showing: He switched off the lights and left the room.
-His girlfriend becomes tensed and worried about what will happen next.
+His girlfriend becomes tense and worried about what will happen next.
 She buried herself under the blanket.

 Show Don’t Tell Example #2